 Live Performance Video – For these types of videos, it doesn’t exactly have to be “live” but it should look like you are.
 It can be recorded someplace in your home or somewhere outside for a nice backdrop.
 If you are filming outside, be careful with where you go because some places don’t allow you to record without a permit or permission.
 For example, national parks.
 Here are some examples of videos I’ve shot and edited:

 Music Visualizers – Maybe for whatever reason, you weren’t able to record a video for your release.
 One option is to make a music visualizer around your cover art.
 If you use DistroKid (Affiliate) to distribute your music, you can actually create a free, short mini video to use on social media.
-You can also pay for them to generate a music video visualizer as well.
+You can also pay for them to generate a music video visualizer for the full song as well.

 The key to good content is something that is shareable so make sure whatever platform you’re on, that others are able to share it.
 This means not having a private profile or account.